ABM STRATEGY YOU CAN STEALAn ABM Campaign That Closed $243,000 In 3 Months Register Today!

 - To-do's for your CEO or board members

-Now that you've shown your CEO all the "stuff" you've been working on this month, it's time to show the results.
-This is where you can really prove the value of your marketing.
-We use a combination of tools, like HubSpot and Google Data Studio, to help visualize the data.
+Now that you've shown your CEO all the projects you've been working on this month, it's time to show the results.
+This is where you can prove the value of your marketing.

-What does the performance report include?
-I'll give you a list of all the metrics we follow.
-Your own might vary depending on what your CEO wants to see, but these are some of the most important metrics to follow in order to see how your Inbound Marketing is working.
-I'll list them first, then show a few example slides below.
+In addition to the metrics outlined in the first section, executive teams want to see a few other common metrics.
+Your performance report might vary depending on what your CEO wants to see, but these are some of the most important metrics to follow to see how your Marketing is working.

 - Sessions: Monthly trend